rolfbjarne/fix-binding-library/README.md

 The fix is to rebuild any binding library with a recent-ish version of Xamarin.iOS (any version from the last couple of years should be enough).

-If the source code isn't available for the library, this tool can be used to fix it, by passing the library as a command-line argument to the tool.
+If the source code isn't available for the library (like for example the [CorePlot component][1]), this tool can be used to fix it, by passing the library as a command-line argument to the tool.

 1. Build the tool: